-Students can participate in the Honors Program in two ways: by joining Commonwealth Honors or Departmental Honors.
+Students can participate in the Honors Program in two ways: by entering Commonwealth Honors or Departmental Honors.

-Want to be an honors student from the time you step foot on campus to your graduation ceremony?
-Then the Commonwealth Honors program is for you.
+Want to be an honors student from the time you step foot on campus?
+Then our Commonwealth Honors Program is for you.

 Interested in pursuing honors in your major?
-Once you complete your core courses, you can join Departmental Honors where you’ll take honors credits in your field of study.
+In your junior year, you can join Departmental Honors to earn honors credits in your field of study.

-- Departmental Honors students earn 9 honors credits during their junior and senior years.
+- Departmental Honors students earn 9 honors credits in their major(s).

-- Honors credits are earned by completing an honors thesis (a culminating research or creative project) and honors contract (an independent project you complete in a 300- or 400-level course).
+- Departmental Honors credits are earned by completing an honors thesis (a culminating research or creative project) and honors contract (an independent project completed in a 300- or 400-level major course)

-- Students pursuing Departmental Honors enjoy the same benefits as Commonwealth Honors students.
+- Students in Departmental Honors enjoy the same benefits as Commonwealth Honors students.

-The culmination of the Honors Program is your honors thesis, a research or creative project of your choice.
-You have the invaluable opportunity to work with a faculty mentor on your thesis project over a semester or a year.
+The culmination of Departmental Honors is your honors thesis, a research or creative project of your choice.
+You have the invaluable opportunity to work with a faculty mentor on your thesis project over a semester or year.